WP-Autoplugin/wp-autoplugin/README.md

 ## Extend Third-Party Plugins with Hooks

-WP-Autoplugin allows you to easily extend **any** plugin directly from the WordPress Plugins page:
+WP-Autoplugin allows you to easily extend **any plugin** directly from the WordPress Plugins page:

 - Click on the "**Extend Plugin**" action link for the plugin you'd like to enhance.
 - WP-Autoplugin will analyze the selected plugin, extracting available action and filter hooks along with relevant contextual details.
 - Provide a description of the desired extension; WP-Autoplugin assesses the technical feasibility using available hooks.
 - A new extension plugin will be generated based on your description, allowing seamless integration with the existing plugin functionality.

-This powerful feature streamlines the customization of third-party plugins, leveraging existing hooks to safely and effectively achieve your development goals.
+This feature is useful for developers who want to add custom features to third-party plugins without modifying the original codebase.

 ## Auto-detect Fatal Errors

 When you activate an AI-generated plugin, WP-Autoplugin will automatically detect fatal errors and deactivate the plugin to prevent site crashes.
-WP-Autoplugin will display a message with the error details and provide a link to fix the issue automatically.
+A message with the error details will be displayed, along with a link to fix the issue automatically with AI.

 ## Supported Models